pshong79/playwright_accessibility_testing/README.md

     ```

 ## Reporting
-#### #TODO - There is still work to be done to come up with a better solution for reporting.
-One option is to export the results into an Excel file so that the data can be massaged to generate custom reports using PivotTables.
+### checkA11y() Reporting

-Currently the default reporting is displayed like this:
+If executing using the `checkA11y()` method, the accessibility test results will be displayed like this:
 ```
-[chromium] › example.spec.js:15:5 › accessibility testing for: https://.../
+[chromium] › example.spec.js:15:5 › accessibility testing for: https://...
 ┌─────────┬──────────────────┬────────────┬───────────────────────────────────────────────────────────────────────────────────────────────────────────────────┬───────┐
 │ (index) │ id               │ impact     │ description                                                                                                       │ nodes │
 ├─────────┼──────────────────┼────────────┼───────────────────────────────────────────────────────────────────────────────────────────────────────────────────┼───────┤